-A written report will be prepared and issued by the BIA following each project, unless circumstances dictate such a report unnecessary.
-The report will be distributed simultaneously to the members of the BESE and the Superintendent.
-It will be distributed to other officials as required by law or as appropriate.
+The BIA will prepare and issue a written report following each project, unless circumstances dictate such a report unnecessary.
+The report will be distributed simultaneously to the members of the BESE and the Superintendent, and other officials as required by law or appropriate.

-The report will normally include management's response and the corrective action taken or to be taken in regard to the specific observations and recommendations.
-The response should include a timetable for anticipated completion of action to be taken and an explanation for any recommendations not addressed.
+The report will normally include management's response and the corrective action taken, or to be taken, in regard to the specific observations and recommendations cited in the report.
+The response should include a timetable for completion of action to be taken and an explanation for any recommendations not addressed.